Lean startup: Reception

 Ben Horowitz, the co-founder of venture capital firm Andreessen Horowitz, wrote an article in 2010 criticizing the lean startup method for over-emphasizing "running lean" (constantly cutting and reducing non-essential parts of the company to save time and money).
 He specifically disagreed with portraying "running lean" as an end rather than a means to winning the market without running out of cash.
 Horowitz gave as an example his startup Loudcloud, which by "running fat" was able to outperform 20 direct competitors and after 8 years reach a value of $1.6 billion.
 However, at least since 2008, numerous advocates of lean methods have pointed out that "running lean" does not mean cost cutting.

 Trey Griffith, the VP of technology at Teleborder, stated in 2012 that the majority of backing for the lean startup methodology was anecdotal and had not been rigorously validated when first presented.
 However, he went on to note that better support of the method comes out of a 2011 analysis of the factors of success in growth companies as described in the 2011 book Great by Choice.

+Lean startup has also been the source of attention in the academic literature.
+For example, Stanford professor Riitta Katila finds empirical support for lean startup.
+However, a group of prominent strategy and innovation scholars—Teppo Felin, Alfonso Gambardella, Scott Stern and Todd Zenger—argue that the application of lean manufacturing principles to startups is highly problematic and only creates incremental outcomes for startups that use the method.
+Other scholars, including Wharton's Dan Levinthal, argue that many of the insights of lean startup have already been anticipated by the technology evolution, organizational learning and other literatures.
+The value of lean startup continues to be debated and discussed in the academic literature.